kironroy/trees/README.md

-# A treasure trove of resources on trees, especially the majestic redwoods!
-Here's a quick rundown of what you have:
+# 🌲 A treasure trove of resources on trees, especially the majestic redwoods!

 ## 🔗 [The Link](https://treesinfo.netlify.app/)